 For inverter-based generation sources, the nameplate capacity is defined as the AC nameplate rating of the inverter.
 For non-inverter-based generation sources, the nameplate capacity is defined as the nameplate rating of the generation source (example: nameplate rating of the turbine).

 For non-exporting projects that will not transfer energy to the electrical grid, the maximum size for residential and small general service is 25 kW AC.
-There is no size limit for large commercial, industrial, and irrigation.
+There is no size limit for large general service, large power, and irrigation.
 See our FAQs for more information or Schedule 68 for requirements.

 Technical Requirements